Download Careers360 App

 MBBS or BAMS: Which is Better?
 Eligibility, Fees

-MBBS and BAMS degrees are both undergraduate degree programmes in medicine and healthcare.
-MBBS full form is Bachelor of Medicine and Bachelor of Surgery is a 5.5 year undergraduate course focusing on medicine and surgery.
-The full form of BAMS is Bachelor of Ayurvedic Medicine and Surgery, a 5.5 year undergraduate course in Ayurvedic medicine and health science.
+MBBS and BAMS are two popular undergraduate degree programmes in medicine and healthcare.
+MBBS, Bachelor of Medicine and Bachelor of Surgery, is a five-and-a-half-year course focused on modern medicine and surgery.
+BAMS, Bachelor of Ayurvedic Medicine and Surgery, is also a five-and-a-half-year programme centred on Ayurveda and traditional health sciences.

 MBBS or BAMS: Which is Better?
 Eligibility, Fees